Working With Designers

 - You may find it hard to tell them that they can't have it by their chosen dates.

 - You may be so afraid to loose them as clients that you'll accept unreasonable demands or time deadlines.

 - You may be afraid to say or do anything that will upset them.
-You won't want to loose your only source of income.
+You won't want to loose your only or a primary source of income.

-- When you first start doing work for decorators, make out a detailed price list that you give to the decorators.
-They can use this in giving the client a rough estimate as to cost.
+- When you first start doing work for decorators, Depending on your situation and how you price work for the clients, you might think about making out a detailed price list that you give to the decorators.
+(If you do give such a price list, I'd recommend that you put all prices as a price range, ending with "& up.
+For example, Labor for tailor skirt for sofa, $135 to $200 & up).
+The designers can use this in giving the client a rough estimate as to cost.

 - Have the decorator take pictures of the furniture and email it to you.